realcr/mailman_docker/README.md

 ## How does it work?

 We are working with two Docker images: mailman_server and mailman_data.
-Both of them are built using the build_images.sh script. mailman_server image is built using the configuration inside ./server_image/server.conf, therefore if you make any changes to this configuration file you should rebuild the images.
+Both of them are built using the build_images.sh script.

 The mailman_data image is based on busybox, and is used as a container of volumes.
 It contains nothing besides the data required to keep state for the